DANS-KNAW/easy-update-solr-index/README.md

 ARGUMENTS
 ---------

-      -a, --apply-updates               If omitted: only generate document(s), do not send anything to SOLR
-      -b, --dataset-batch-size  <arg>   Number of datastes to read at once from the dataset-query (default = 100)
+      -b, --dataset-batch-size  <arg>   Number of datasets to read at once from the dataset-query (default = 100)
       -i, --dataset-id  <arg>...
 ID of dataset to update, for eaxample: easy-dataset:1
-      -t, --dataset-timeout  <arg>      Milliseconds to pause after processing a dataset to avoid reducing performance of the production system too much (default = 1000) -p, --fcrepo-password  <arg>      Password for fcrepo-user (default = ) -q, --fcrepo-query  <arg>...
+      -t, --dataset-timeout  <arg>      Milliseconds to pause after processing a dataset to avoid reducing performance of the production system too much (default = 1000) -d, --debug                       If specified: only generate document(s), do not send anything to SOLR
+      -p, --fcrepo-password  <arg>      Password for fcrepo-user (default = ) -q, --fcrepo-query  <arg>...
 Fedora query that selects datasets, query
                                         example: 'pid~easy-dataset:*'. see also help